emily-chan/Haskell-Blog/Assignment1.md

 7
 ```

-Overall, this assignment showed me the importance of recursion and gain a better understanding of abstract and concrete syntax, and how these can be used to build something substantial like a calculator.
+Overall, this assignment showed me the importance of recursion and gain a better understanding of abstract and concrete syntax, and how these can concepts can be applied to build something useful like a calculator.

 #### References
 - https://github.com/alexhkurz/programming-languages-2020/blob/master/assignment-1.md